jskov/action-nexus-publish/README.md

 ### Code Review

-So if you cannot trust your secrets to Gradle or Maven (and whatever dependencies you drag into your build), why should you trust this action?
+So if you cannot trust your secrets to Gradle or Maven (and whatever dependencies you drag into your build), why should you trust this Action?

 Well, you should not!

 You would do well to fork this repository and review the code.
-And then use the action from your forked repository!
+And then use the Action from your forked repository!
 Basically the [official](https://docs.github.com/en/actions/security-guides/security-hardening-for-github-actions#using-third-party-actions) recommendations but with extra paranoia :)

 According to [SonarCloud](https://sonarcloud.io/project/information?id=jskov_action-maven-publish) there are ~800 lines of java code.